-3. Grove Park Inn
+3. Omni Grove Park Inn

-Make sure to check out season events, like the annual National Gingerbread House Competition during the holiday season – the kids will be more than impressed at the magnificent creations.
+Check out season events, like the annual National Gingerbread House Competition during the holiday season – the kids will be more than impressed at the magnificent creations.

 4. River Arts District

 Spend an afternoon exploring the River Arts District.
-You can head to a studio and watch artists work, or browse boutiques from local craftspeople and artisans.
+You can head to a studio and watch artists work or browse boutiques from local craftspeople and artisans.
 This is the perfect way to explore some of Asheville’s most vibrant creative communities.

 5. Tubing on the French Broad River

 The French Broad River is a beautiful river that runs through the heart of Asheville.
-If you’re looking for an outdoorsy yet relaxing afternoon, grab your bathing suit and tubes and head over to the river.
+If you’re looking for an outdoorsy yet relaxing afternoon, grab your bathing suit and tubes and head to the river.
 The wide river flows calmly, making it a great family activity.
-The waters are so calm that we floated along with a group who had a tube set up with wine and a cheese board spread!
+The waters were so calm that we floated along with a group who had a tube set up with wine and a cheese board spread!

-6. Drive the Blue Ridge Parkway
+6. Drive the Blue Ridge Parkway + Craggy Gardens

 7. Explore Downtown Asheville